Mortgage Refinance Break-Even Calculator: Is It Worth It?

 1. Lower Interest Rate: Dropped rates mean lower monthly payments.

-A lower rate offers instant budget relief.
+A lower rate offers instant budget relief, especially if your current payment already feels tight.

 2. Lower Monthly Payment: Extending your term (e.g., 15 to 30 years) frees up cash, but increases total interest.